George Floyd protests in Richmond, Virginia: June

 Following the news of the statue removal, protests continued throughout the city, and were not attacked.
 A vigil for Breonna Taylor was held at Maymont Park on June 7, in celebration of what would have been her 27th birthday.
 Also on June 2, a group of officers were filmed as one of them appeared to repeatedly spit at a woman in handcuffs.

 On June 3, an open plaza was set up on the grounds of the Lee Monument to serve as a DIY cultural center.

 On the night of June 6, protesters toppled a statue of Williams Carter Wickham, a Confederate general, in Monroe Park.
 The statue was erected in 1891, and descendants of Wickham had previously urged to remove the statue as early as 2017.

-Three days later, on the night of June 9, protesters went to the Christopher Columbus statue in Byrd Park, set it on fire, toppled the statue, and threw it into Fountain Lake on the Byrd Park grounds, making it the second toppled statue in a week in the city.
-The following evening, on June 10 around 11:00 p.m., protesters tore down the Jefferson Davis statue on Monument Avenue, making it the third statue toppled in the city.
+Three days later, on the night of June 9, rioters went to the Christopher Columbus statue in Byrd Park, set it on fire, toppled the statue, and threw it into Fountain Lake on the Byrd Park grounds, making it the second toppled statue in a week in the city.
+The following evening, on June 10 around 11:00 p.m., rioters tore down the Jefferson Davis statue on Monument Avenue, making it the third statue toppled in the city.

 On Saturday, June 13, a march was held on Monument Avenue called the "5,000 Man March."
 Following this, Mayor Stoney asked the Commonwealth's Attorney for the City of Richmond to investigate the march.
 The RPD also announced their own internal investigation.